of foodstuff grown or raised without synthetic fertilizers

 disrupt your endocrine system—your hormones.

-have a tolerance for a poison or strong drug or pathogen or environmental condition
+withstand a poison or strong drug or pathogen or condition

 The government says the levels are low enough that our systems can “

 matter that remains after something has been removed